apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long Traffic Server keeps connections to clients open for a subsequent request after a transaction ends.
+   Specifies how long |TS| keeps connections to clients open for a subsequent request after a transaction ends.
 A value of ``0`` will disable the no activity timeout.